wokwi/wokwi-docs/style-guide.md

 # Documentation style guide

 This is a work-in-progress style guide for documentation.
 There are many things not currently covered here, and it is not intended to be a complete manual for writing documentation, just a set of pointers to help us achieve a comfortable level of consistency.

 ## Docusaurus

 The documentation is written in Markdown and the site is built using Docusaurus.
 In practical terms, if you are familiar with markdown, there isn't really anything complicated you need to learn in order to contribute.
-Docusaurus does add some extra element though, and also may use a slightly different set of rules than you are used to.
+Docusaurus does add some extra elements though, and also may use a slightly different set of rules than you are used to.
 The [Docusaurus documentation](https://docusaurus.io/docs/markdown-features) contains a lot of useful information on how to use Markdown to create the output you want.

 ## Branding

 Consistency in branding is important for a number of reasons, including the protection of trademarks where they apply.
 For our own products, and those of others we mention frequently, the following guidance applies.

 **Wokwi**: Use capitals except where using as part of a command.
-For example, we may write abot the Wokwi CLI, the command is `wokwi-cli`however.
-**Wokwi Classroom**: Used when referring to the particular academic license scheme.
+For example, we may write about the Wokwi CLI, the command is `wokwi-cli`however. **Wokwi Classroom**: Used when referring to the particular academic license scheme.
 Note the capitalization.

 ### Boards and platforms

 Please try to respect other brands also.
 For example, the chip powering the Arduino uno is an "ATmega328p".
 You have probably seen it so often that it would look wrong if someone wrote "Atmega328P".

 For the Espressif ESP32 family of microcontrollers, be specific where possible: for example, when referring to something particular to a C6 variant of the chip, use the full designation, "ESP32-C6".

-For supported platforms and componments, a useful place to check the correct naming is on the [supported hardware page](https://docs.wokwi.com/getting-started/supported-hardware) of our own docs.
+For supported platforms and components, a useful place to check the correct naming is on the [supported hardware page](https://docs.wokwi.com/getting-started/supported-hardware) of our own docs.

 ## Contractions